Farrah Abraham Snags Entry To The 2019 Emmys As The Former ‘Teen Mom OG’ Star Struggles To Stay Relevant

 “Ha ha while she’s in a beautiful gown having fun at the Emmys and getting a picture with Jeff Bezos you all are hating on her from your old cracked screen iPhones.
 Like she cares,” remarked a third follower who was obviously for Team Farrah.

-In yet one more upload showing Farrah having a ball while at engaging at the Emmys, the mom of one was photographed with the Masked Singer.
+In yet one more upload showing Farrah having a ball while at engaging at the Emmys, the reality mom was photographed with the Masked Singer.

 “He looks like he loves you too,” gushed one follower, who added a heart emoji for effect.